Best Affordable Medical Alert Systems

 SOS Smartwatch $199.00 $39.95 Per Month

-Note that the prices listed above reflect Bay Alarm’s everyday retail prices.
-Right now, however, the company is running a sale, and all equipment is up to 40 percent off, bringing the price of the SOS All-In-One 2 down to $89.40.
+Note that the prices listed above reflect Bay Alarm’s standard retail prices.
+The company frequently runs promotions, with equipment discounts of up to 40 percent off, bringing the SOS All-In-One 2 down to about $89.

 Bay Alarm Medical Equipment